 Course Curated by

-Expert(s) from Industry Expert(s) from Higher Institutions Education In iternal Expert(s)
+Expert(s) from Industry Expert(s) from Higher Education Institutions Internal Expert(s)

 Dr. Padhmanand Sudhagar R

-Department of Bio-Tech
+Department nt of Bio-Tech

-Dr. Arul H
+Dr. Arul H [

-Departme
+Department of Physics

 Recommended by BoS on 16.08.2024

 Academic Council Approval No: 27 Date 24.08.2024

-L J \mathbf{C} 24CSV002 DISRUPTIVE TECHNOLOGIES 2 0 0 0 0 (Common to AD, CS, IT) VA SDG 4, 8, 9 Data Book / Code Pre-requisite courses book (If any)
+$\mathbf{T}$ L J 24CSV002 DISRUPTIVE TECHNOLOGIES 2 0 0 0 0 (Common to AD, CS, IT) VA SDG 4, 8, 9 Data Book / Code Pre-requisite courses book (If any)

+Course Objectives:

-Course Objectives: The purpose of taking this course is to: introduces various emerging technologies to enable the students to stay relevant and to thrive towards domain.
+The purpose of taking this course is to:

+introduces various emerging technologies to enable the students to stay relevant and to thrive towards domain.
 Students will gain insights into innovation and technopreneurship, learning how to identify opportunities and bring technological solutions to market.

-Course Outcomes After After successful completion of this course, the students shall be able to CO 1 understand the emergence of cutting-edge technologies and their impact on the businesses.
-U CO 2 understand the evolution of techno entrepreneurial ecosystems CO 3 relate the ways in which the disruptive technologies play a pivotal role in solving contemporary and futuristic real-world operations.
+Course Outcomes After After successful completion of this course, the students shall be able to CO 1 CO 1 understand the emergence of cutting-edge technologies and their impact on the businesses.
+CO 2 understand the evolution of techno entrepreneurial ecosystems CO 3 relate the ways in which the disruptive technologies play a nivotal role in solving

 Program Outcomes (PO) (Strong-3, Medium - 2, Weak-1)

-1 1 2 3 4 5 6 7 8 9 10 11
+1 2 3 4 5 6 7 8 9 10 11

 Course Outcomes (CO) Engineering Knowledge Problem Analysis Design/Development of Solutions Conduct Investigations of Complex Problems Engineering Tool Usage The Engineer and The World Ethics Individual and Collaborative Team work Communication Project Management and Finance Life-Long Learning

 1 2 2 3 2

 2 2 2 3 2

 3 1 2 3 2